Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Use this guide to search selected library resources on sports medicine, athletic injury, exercise physiology, exercise and health, drugs and sports, sports nutrition, clinical research and more.
-Current UCB faculty, students, staff and patrons in the library have access to licensed resources.
-Use Recommend a title form for purchase recommendations.
+Use this guide to find library resources on sports medicine, athletic injury, exercise physiology, exercise and health, drugs and sports, sports nutrition, clinical research and more.
+Only current UCB faculty, students, staff and patrons in the library may have access to some licensed resources.